Skip to main content

 else {

-// Generate an excerpt from the post content.
+// Generate an excerpt from the post content once shortcodes have been stripped out.

 $output = wp_trim_words( strip_shortcodes( $post->post_content ), $length );